 There are some best practices to follow when designing flows.

 Don't combine multiple topics in one flow.
 For example,

 goodbyes are separate topics, try not to combine these with flows like the above

 order pizza example.
 This allows the engine to switch between greetings, pizza ordering and goodbyes without a problem.

 Instead, try to make your flows as focussed as possible and keep your app flexible.
 Create separate flows for each topic.
-This helps the AI engine keep track of the position of the conversation.
+This helps the NLP engine keep track of the position of the conversation.

 It's also best practice to start your flows with triggers that are not within context.

 In other words, never start a flow with something like a

 no text trigger.
 Such a trigger should best be in context of any previous question or response.